vinceparedes/RepData_PeerAssessment-1/PA1_template.md

 ##      (int)    (dbl)
 ## 1      835 206.1698
 ```

 So 8:35 am is the time of most activity.

 ## Imputing missing values
+Here is the histogram again but with imputed values:

 ```r
 #Calculate the number of missing values